tabalinas/jsgrid/README.md

 ### loadIndicator
 An object or a function returning an object representing grid load indicator.
 Load indicator could be any js object supporting two methods `show` and `hide`.
 `show` is called on each loading start. `hide` method is called on each loading finish.
 Read more about custom load indicator in the [Load Indication](#load-indication) section.

+### loadStrategy
+An object or a function returning an object representing grid load strategy.
+Load strategy defines behavior of the grid after loading data (any interaction with grid controller methods including data manipulation like inserting, updating and removing).
+There are two build-in load strategies: `DirectLoadingStrategy` and `PageLoadingStrategy`.
+Load strategy depends on `pageLoading` option value.
+For advanced scenarios custom load strategy can be provided.
+Read more about custom load strategies in the [Load Strategies](#load-strategies) section.

 ### updateOnResize (default `true`)
 A boolean value specifying whether to refresh grid on window resize event.